 Director of the Sabri Ülker Center for Metabolic Research

-Dr. M. Furkan Burak is a clinical fellow in Brigham and Women’s Hospital / Harvard Medical School, Division of Endocrinology and research fellow in the Sabri Ülker Center.
+Dr. M. Furkan Burak is a clinical fellow at Brigham and Women’s Hospital, Harvard Medical School, Division of Endocrinology, and a research associate in the Sabri Ülker Center.
 He graduated from Kocaeli University School of Medicine.
-After his initial postdoctoral fellowship at the Sabri Ülker Center, he completed an internal medicine residency at Mount Auburn Hospital / Harvard Medical School and his clinical part of Endocrinology Fellowship at Brigham and Women’s Hospital / Harvard Medical School.
-His research mainly focused on the role of fatty acid binding proteins in diabetes and obesity and development of new therapeutic strategies in obesity related metabolic diseases such as diabetes, fatty liver disease and asthma.
+Following his initial postdoctoral fellowship at the Sabri Ülker Center, Dr. Burak completed an internal medicine residency at Mount Auburn Hospital, Harvard Medical School, and clinical Endocrinology Fellowship at Brigham and Women’s Hospital, Harvard Medical School.
+His research is focused on the role of fatty acid-binding proteins in diabetes and obesity and the development of new therapeutic strategies for obesity-related metabolic diseases such as diabetes, fatty liver disease, and asthma.
 His clinical practice is focused on immune-metabolic endocrine diseases in Brigham and Women’s Hospital, Boston.